Canterbury Place

 No analysis available

-I looked for public references to paid community laundry, such as coin laundry, card-operated machines, or laundry fees.
-The remarks instead reference in-unit washer/dryer, which does not support paid community laundry.
+I looked for explicit indications that a shared laundry room requires payment, such as coin laundry, card-operated machines, quarters, or laundry fees.
+The remarks instead reference in-unit laundry, so there is no evidence of paid community laundry.

 No analysis available